Efficient parallel solver for rarefied gas flow using GSIS: Numerical results

 \subsection{Hypersonic flow passing a space station}

 Note that the altitude of the space station is usually very high, so that the Knudsen number is large, and the traditional DSMC method is very efficient.
 However, recently scientists are interested in the falling and disintegration process of the out-of-control space station from outer space to earth as it reaches/exceeds its service life~\cite{li2019gas}.
 Therefore, as a test of the parallel performance and simulation capacity, the hypersonic flow passing a space station at $\text{Ma}=25$ is simulated for $\text{Kn}=0.01$, which are defined in terms of the reference length $L_0=0.01$ m and temperature $T_0=T_{\infty}=142.2$ K with $T_{\infty}$ being the free stream temperature.
 The direction of the incoming flow is the positive direction of the Z axis.
 The isothermal surface with $T_w=500$ K and fully diffuse gas-wall interaction is adopted.
 The configuration is shown in Fig.~\ref{fig:station_mesh}.
 The whole spatial domain is composed of tetrahedron, pentahedron, triangular prism, and hexahedron, with a total of 5,640,776 cells.
 The velocity domain is truncated to a sphere with diameter $42\sqrt{RT_0}$.
-Unstructured meshes with refinement around the stagnation and free stream velocity points are used, which result in 31,440 tetrahedral cells in the velocity domain discretization, which is similar to that in Fig.~\ref{fig:VelocityMesh_Ma5_AOA30_X}.
+Unstructured meshes with refinement around the stagnation and free stream velocity points are used, which result in 31,440 tetrahedral cells in the velocity domain discretization, which is similar to that in Fig.~\ref{fig:3D_Ma5_AoA30_X_unstructure_Volume}.

-Figures~\ref{fig:Station_Ma25_Kn001_macro} displays the dimensionless density, local Mach number, translational and rotational temperatures at $\text{Ma}=25$ and $\text{Kn}=0.01$.
+Figure~\ref{fig:Station_Ma25_Kn001_macro} displays the dimensionless density, local Mach number, translational and rotational temperatures at $\text{Ma}=25$ and $\text{Kn}=0.01$.
+Notice that in this case there is no significant difference between the translational and rotational temperatures.
 The computational resources required in the simulations include $N_x\times N_v=2304\times 4$ cores and 21.5 TB RAM.
 The initial field is calculated by 4000 steps of macroscopic solver with Euler constitutive relations and 10 steps of kinetic solver.
 After iterating GSIS for 52 steps, the error $\varepsilon$ reaches below $10^{-6}$, and the total computational time is 52 minutes.